Biden to urge G-7 leaders to call out, compete with China - WTMJ

 Macron’s preference for multilateralism was out of step with Trump’s isolationist tendencies.
 But the Trump era was often framed by Macron as a clarifying moment — one in which Europe had to step forward as America drifted away from alliances and toward Trumpism.

 Biden will end his eight-day European trip with a summit in Geneva with Russia’s Vladimir Putin.
-Putin, in an interview with NBC News that aired Friday, said the Russian relationship with the U.S. has “deteriorated to its lowest point in recent years.”
+Putin, in an interview with NBC News, portions of which aired Friday, said the U.S.-Russia relationship had “deteriorated to its lowest point in recent years.”

 To cap the day Friday, Queen Elizabeth II — Britain’s biggest global star — traveled from Windsor Castle near London for a reception with the G-7 leaders and their spouses at the Eden Project, a futuristic botanical garden housed inside domes that features the world’s largest indoor rainforest.